re-ovo/Matrix-Issues/README.md

+> 🔊 Warning: This repository does not accept how to bug feedback, please use the discord ticket function
+> 🔊 Warning: This repository does not accept how to bug feedback, please use the discord ticket function
+> 🔊 Warning: This repository does not accept how to bug feedback, please use the discord ticket function
-> Warning: This repository does not accept how to bug feedback, please use the discord ticket function
+> 🔊 Warning: This repository does not accept how to bug feedback, please use the discord ticket function

 # Matrix Issue Tracker
 This repository exists to track issues and feature requests.